kevinschaul/jump-start-template/README.md

 A shortcut to your favorite code.

 `jump-start` is a lightweight system to organize that code that you keep coming back to.
-It’s a structured GitHub repository and a web frontend.
+It's a structured GitHub repository, a CLI tool, and a web frontend.

 A **starter** is a directory of code that you like -- whether it’s a single script or an entire app.
 Each starter lives in a